 Master of Occupational Therapy

-Welcome to the Master in Occupational Therapy (MOT)
+Welcome to the Current Master in Occupational Therapy (MOT)

 Students receive two degrees while in the program, a Bachelor of Arts in Human Performance and Health and a Masters of Occupational Therapy.
 For over 15 years, our program has been committed to excellence in occupational therapist education.